Ghazni Province: Recent history

 Since the US-led invasion of Afghanistan in October 2001, there has been a Provincial reconstruction base and a NATO forces base.
-These western forces (mostly Polish Armed Forces) are hunting Taliban and al-Qaida militants, who are still active in the area.
+These western forces (mostly Polish Armed Forces) were hunting Taliban and al-Qaida militants, who were active in the area.

 Like many southern Afghan provinces, Ghazni has a precarious security situation.
 The Taliban insurgents are found in the rural areas outside of the capital, and are involved in attacks on provincial schools and government infrastructure.
 The province has avoided the outright warfare seen in other provinces of Afghanistan such as Helmand and Kandahar, but that is due more to political expediency and the tactical plans of the NATO-led ISAF force than the existence of a stable security situation in the province.
 Ex-Governor Taj Mohammad was killed by insurgents in 2006 after being appointed police chief of the province with a mandate to quell the power of the Taliban.
 On the same day there was an unsuccessful attempt on the life of the governor at the time, Sher Alam Ibrahimi.
 There is a Polish and American Provincial Reconstruction Team base located in Ghazni.